MaureenZOU/CVPR2021_Paper_Reading/Tuesday.md

 * Training Generative Adversarial Networks in One Stage

 * Learning To Count Everything (I don't know why this paper makes me laugh!)

+* Image Super-Resolution With Non-Local Sparse Attention

+* Learning To Warp for Style Transfer

+* Stochastic Image-to-Video Synthesis Using cINNs

+* Instance Localization for Self-supervised Detection Pretraining